buildbot/buildbot/master/docs/manual/cfg-www.rst

       }

 You can the access your builder's badges using urls like ``http://<buildbotURL>/badges/<buildername>.svg``.
-The default templates are very much configurables via the following options.
+The default templates are very much configurable via the following options.

 .. code-block:: python